lin-simon/Discord.py-RIOT-API-Bot/README.md

 # Usage
 This bot uses slash commands, a new feature of discord.py.
 Ensure you have downloaded the latest version of discord.py or version 2.0+.

-To use the bot, type /val or /league <user_id> <region> in a Discord channel where the bot has been added and provided permissions.
+To use the bot, type /val or /league <user_id> <region_name> in a Discord channel where the bot has been added and provided permissions.
 The bot will return information about the RIOT ID, including their ranked stats and other player information for the current season.

 # Customization
 To customize the bot, you can edit the bot.py file and add additional commands using the Discord.py library.
 You can also edit the .env file to add additional environment variables.